dji-sdk/Onboard-SDK/Onboard_API_Doc/en/FlightControlExplain.md

   + East - y axis
   + Down - z axis

-Therefore, in the ground frame, a general definition for craft orientation is North = 0 degree, East = 90 degree, West = -90 degree and South can be either 180 degree or -180 degree.
+In general, in the ground frame, a general definition for the UAV orientation is North = 0 degree, East = 90 degree, West = -90 degree and South can be either 180 degree or -180 degree.

-**Note: The direction of ground frame is not natural for height control.
-So we adjust the direction of vertical control in order to make height and vertical velocity to be positive upwards, in other words, positive velocity makes MATRICE 100 ascend.
-This adjustment does not change the direction and the order of the other two axis.**
+**Note: The direction of ground frame is NOT natural for height control.
+So we adjust the direction of vertical control with the hope to make height and vertical velocity to be positive upwards.
+In other words, positive velocity makes the UAV ascend.
+This adjustment does not effect the directions and the orders of the other two axis.**

-## Explanation of ctrl mode flag
+## Ctrl Mode Flag

-To control the spatial movement of MATRICE 100, we split control inputs into three parts: horizontal control, vertical control and yaw control.
+To control the movement of the UAV, control inputs can be divided into 3 parts including horizontal control, vertical control and yaw control.
 Each part has several sub modules.

 <table>
 <tr>